 Chuwi is one of the up-and-coming Chinese brands that have flooded the alternative PC hardware market.
 Thanks to generous subsidies from the Chinese government, Chuwi (as well as dozens of other manufacturers) are able to ship devices to scores of territories for free, often undercutting better-known brands in the process.

-Online Chinese retailer, Gearbest, sells the Chuwi LapBook SE for just $280 (around £215) at the time of writing.
+Online Chinese retailer, Gearbest, sells the Chuwi LapBook SE (opens in new tab) for just $265 at the time of writing.
 Note that while this price includes delivery, it is exclusive of any taxes that may be levied by HMRC or the courier companies on behalf of the vendor.
 Want to buy tech from online Chinese retailers?
 Read this first.

 Over the past couple of years, we’ve tested almost a dozen Chuwi products, most of which have been above average.
 The latest to hit our labs is the LapBook SE, the third member of the LapBook family after the LapBook Air and the LapBook 12.3.